pandoc-jp/pandoc-doc-ja/_build/html/_sources/users-guide.rst.txt

 =======

 Copyright 2006-2017 John MacFarlane (jgm@berkeley.edu).
-Released under the `GPL <http://www.gnu.org/copyleft/gpl.html>`__, version 2 or
+Released under the `GPL`_, version 2 or greater.
-greater.
 This software carries no warranty of any kind.
 (See COPYRIGHT for full copyright and warranty notices.)
 For a full list of contributors, see the file AUTHORS.md in the pandoc source code.

 ..
 [1]
    To make ``subtitle`` work with other LaTeX document classes, you can